dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 This also aligns with the Trend Micro article.

-Let's dig a little deeper with some dynamic and static analysis :)
+Let's dig a little deeper with some dynamic and static analysis!

 If we compare our RawDigger.exe payload to the article, we would expect to see a file containing the shellcode.

-In our case, it's the 'rt' file.
+In our case, it's the **'rt'** file.

 [![8-24-23_6.png](/assets/images/8-24-23/8-24-23_6.png)](/assets/images/8-24-23/8-24-23_6.png)